Watcom C/C++: Design

 The compiler can be operated from, and generate executable code for, the DOS, OS/2, Windows, Linux operating systems.
 It also supports NLM targets for Novell NetWare.
 There is ongoing work to extend the targeting to Linux and modern BSD (e.g., FreeBSD) operating systems, running on x86, PowerPC, and other processors.

 The code is portable and, like many other open source compiler projects such as GCC or LCC the compiler backend (code generator) is retargetable.

 Uses

 In the mid-1990s some of the most technically ambitious DOS computer games such as Doom, Descent, Duke Nukem 3D, Rise of the Triad, and Tomb Raider were built using Watcom C/C++ using the DOS/4GW protected mode extender with the Watcom compiler.

 It was used to port the game Retro City Rampage to DOS in 2015.

 It was used by VirtualBox to compile the BIOS.

 Current development for FreeDOS requires that all C source code must be compilable by Open Watcom C.

 Open Watcom is the recommended compiler for application and driver development for the OS/2-based ArcaOS operating system.

+The Embeddable Linux Kernel Subset also supports using Open Watcom C.